nikhil-salodkar/nikhil-salodkar.github.io/_projects/(5) ASR and translate pipeline.md

 ![preview](../assets/images/asr_arch_new.png)

-### Requirements
+### POC Requirements
 1. Experiment with pre-trained ASR model performance and efficiency for English language on sports and non-sports news
 2. Experiment with performance of existing text translation model for English to Spanish
 3. Experiment with performance of pre-trained text to speech model for English
-4. Experiment on how to efficiently deploy this multi-model architecture and assess its real time efficiency concerns
+4. Experiment on how to efficiently deploy this multimodel architecture and assess its real time efficiency concerns
 5. Build a demo showcasing the capabilities on downloaded and provided News videos in real time

 ### Solution and Deliverables summary